"Nov. 12, 2012 -- The requirement to fast before a cholesterol check can be a major inconvenience.

 It is not known if VASCEPA is safe and effective in children.

 Do not take VASCEPA if you are allergic to icosapent ethyl or any of the ingredients in VASCEPA.
 See the end of this leaflet for a complete list of ingredients in VASCEPA.

-Before you take VASCEPA, tell your doctor if you:
+Before taking VASCEPA, tell your doctor about all of your medical conditions, including if you: